joetannenbaum/obfuscate/readme.md

 # Obfuscate

-A quick-and-dirty library to obfuscate sensitive strings in HTML by dynamically creating JavaScript to print them out.
+A quick-and-dirty library to obfuscate sensitive strings by dynamically creating special characters to print them out.
 Not foolproof by any means.

 ## Installation